Schwapo/ObjectPreview/README.md

     public SomeScriptableObject someSO;

     // Trys to get an asset preview by calling GameObjectPreview
-    // You can also pass property names and alot of other powerful stuff
+    // You can also pass property names and a lot of other powerful stuff
     // Visit Odin's website to see what you can do with value resolvers [ObjectPreview("@GameObjectPreview()")]
     public GameObject someObject;